jgdigitaljedi/video-game-db-supplemental-data/readme.md

 # video-game-db-supplemental-data

-The udea here is to create a data set, to the best of my ability, of interesting data points not available in any video game APIs I've encountered.
+This is both a collection of over 16,000 data points and the tools I've used to gather and format them.
+The idea here is to create a data set, to the best of my ability, of interesting data points not available in any video game APIs I've encountered.
 Things like light gun games, launch titles, platform exclusives, games banned in certain countries, etc are the types of data points I'm going for.
 After scouring the internet for the most accurate data I can find, lists of games are created for a data set, then the IGDB and Giantbomb IDs for the games are acquired using the frontend I built in this repo.
 As a result, data sets are created that can quickly and easily be referenced to add more data to your video game app that uses IGDB or Giantbomb.

 Data is being collected via Wikipedia, Video Game Kraken, and other sites so it might not be 100% accurate all the time.
 I'm doing the best I can to find accurate data, but the internet is often full of crap.
 There's a bit of thought and consideration going into these lists if I think I've found less than accurate data, but that doesn't mean all data points in this project are accurate.